 During his three decades as a physiotherapist, Ranil gained extensive clinical experience and leadership skills.
 He has worked with a special team of healthcare practitioners at the Artists’ Health Centre at Toronto Western Hospital, providing health services to the arts community in Toronto including dancers, actors, singers, musicians, visual artists and all those who work full-time in the production, training, coaching and support roles of this industry.
 He was also the consulting physiotherapist for hundreds of members of Mirvish shows, Disney productions, Canstage performances, Toronto Dance Theatre, and many other professional and semi-professional dance companies.
 He has been certified by the Titleist Performance Institute and Fit4Golf for golf-specific assessments and treatments.

-Ranil has been a member of the on-site rehabilitation team for numerous skating, volleyball, ultimate frisbee, and martial arts competitions, and for national level competitions such as the 2004 ISU Four Continents Figure Skating Competition, Skate Canada Junior Nationals, Skate Canada International, and Skate Canada Festival of Synchronized Skating Championships.
+Ranil has been an examiner for both the University of Toronto’s Department of Rehabilitation and the National Physiotherapy Board Examinations.
+He has also been a member of the on-site rehabilitation team for numerous skating, volleyball, ultimate frisbee, and martial arts competitions, and for national level competitions such as the ISU Four Continents Figure Skating Competition, Skate Canada Junior Nationals, Skate Canada International, and Skate Canada Festival of Synchronized Skating Championships.